 11. Allow for an X factor

-Every year there are a few “X factors” — unforeseen event or situations that blow away all our carefully laid forecasts away.
+Every year there are a few “X factors” — unforeseen events or situations that blow away all our carefully laid forecasts.

 These X-factors can be negative or positive and can be local or from abroad.

-Just think back to Easter, who would’ve thought there would be a second wave of coronavirus that locked up Victoria now.
+Just think back to Easter, who would’ve thought there would be another wave of Coronavirus that locked up Victoria and NSW for months.